zktx-io/walrus/README.md

 The following crates contain additional tools that are not part of the main functionality of Walrus and more extensive tests:

+- [checkpoint-downloader](crates/checkpoint-downloader/) contains code to download checkpoints from Sui RPC nodes and checkpoint buckets.
 - [walrus-e2e-tests](crates/walrus-e2e-tests/) contains end-to-end tests, some of which are also run as simulation tests.
 - [walrus-orchestrator](crates/walrus-orchestrator/) contains tools to deploy and benchmark